SRARAD/epa-digital-services-rfi/user_centered_design_process/readme.md

 ###Co-development:

 Our product manager, UX designer and developer collaborated via Skype, Webex, phone and Facetime to deliver elements of a working product as quickly as possible.
-We created little documentation, instead using hand-drawings, balsamiq wireframes, and real-time development to execute faster.
-Our developer used an existing framework to stand up the product quickly--it looked great "out of the box" and more importantly, it enabled us to being user testing immediately, as well as to identify UI elements that would need to be defined via a style guide.
+We created little documentation, instead using hand-drawings, Balsamiq wireframes, and real-time development to execute faster.
+Our developer used an existing framework to stand up the product quickly--it looked great "out of the box" and more importantly, it enabled us to begin user testing immediately, as well as to identify UI elements that would need to be defined via a style guide.

 ![landing page screen mockup](images/landing_page_mockup.jpg)